 Most wineries in the Uco Valley require advanced reservations for visits, so plan your trip accordingly.
 You’ll find a wide range of excellent wineries offering tours and tastings.
 Notable wineries include Andeluna, Salentein, Domaine Bosquet and the small Bodega La Azul, which offers a five-course lunch with wine pairings.

-Read more about the Main Wine Regions in Mendoza.
+Read more about Mendoza.

 Don't Forget to Share This Post!